chungnn/ai-chat365/README.md

-# AI Helpdesk Support System
+# Open source AI Helpdesk Support System

 An open source AI-based helpdesk support system with a focus on chat functionality, designed to provide intelligent customer support with human agent integration.